dgroomes/javascript-playground/npm-library-typescript-rollup-api-extractor/animals-library/README.md

    * Notice that the file `dist/index.mjs` was created.
 This is the final bundled JavaScript that will be consumed by programs depending on `animals-library`.
 But, for consuming programs written in TypeScript, we need to also offer type definitions that describe the bundled JavaScript.
 See the next step.
-* Bundle the TypeScript declaration file
+* Bundle the TypeScript declarations:
   * ```shell
     npm run bundle-types
     ```